 Asus Z170-DELUXE - Intel Core i7 6700K - Corsair H110i - HyperX Predator 16GB 3200MHz DDR4 - EVGA GTX 1070 SC - Corsair RM850x - Corsair Graphite 780T - Asus Xonar DX2 - HyperX Savage 480g SSD - Seagate 3TB External HD

-Vestigé Protection Warrior - Pyronus - Thóral - Xode - Véstige - Currently Playing in The Ministry on Ragnaros - 13/13 Mythic.
+Vestigé Protection Warrior - Pyronus - Thóral - Glaédr - Vesty - Véstige - Currently Playing in Revenant on Silvermoon - 10/10 Mythic EN - 1/3 Mythic ToV.

 Overall it wasn't bad but it kinda felt like a "cheaper" and less epic version of LOTR.
 Which is pretty much what the book was as well but still.
 They should have done the Hobbit movie first.

 Also I didn't really appreciate the childish moments.
 I guess they wanted to put in some funny moments for the kids but it felt really out of place.
 Especially the scene with the goblin king.
 I was like ".... really?"
 Radagast also felt more like a silly Hogwarts teacher.

 Remember that prior to the LotR movies, fantasy movies in general were shunned.
 Only if done right, something as big as LotR could change this.